conjurer-rich/user-needs-mapping/_articles/2025-01-01-unm02-origins-of-user-needs-mapping.md

 ## Ready to dive deeper?

-In the next article, we’ll explore the step-by-step process of User Needs Mapping, providing practical guidance and examples to help you get started.
-Stay tuned for actionable insights and real-world applications that can transform how your organization designs teams and delivers value.
+Take a look at [Introduction to User Needs Mapping](https://userneedsmapping.com/docs/introduction-to-user-needs-mapping/) to get started.